 Personal loans are financial products that allow thousands of Americans to overcome both short and long-term financial issues.
 However, the type of personal loan that a customer should choose is dependent on their needs and overall repayment goals.

-To get a better idea of which loan may be right for you, we have created a breakdown of five of the most popular types of personal loans with funds up to $5,000.
+To get a better idea of which loan or payday loan alternative may be right for you, we have created a breakdown of five of the most popular types of personal loans with funds up to $5,000.

 What are the five types of personal loans?

 Here are five types of personal loan you may consider.

 Credit card cash advances are similar to payday loans, but instead of borrowing against a pending paycheck, you are borrowing against an open line of credit.

 Cash advances can be withdrawn from most bank-owned ATMs and some other financial institutions.
 You can withdraw your credit card balance in cash, but unlike withdrawing from your checking account, the money must be repaid and with interest.